louisdewar/tutorial_web_content/README.md

 If you want to view them locally run the script called `run_server.sh` (this should help you install everything you need).

+## How do I view the result of a pull request?

+All pull requests are automatically rendered [here](http://dev.tutorial.dewardt.uk/) (once the pull request is closed the deployment disappears).

 ## How do I build static content?
-This question is best answered on the repository that handles the code.

 Usage instructions are included with all releases (once you install locally see the `bin` folder).
-But you can find the latest instructions [here](https://github.com/louisdewar/tutorial_web/blob/master/USAGE.md)
+But you can find the latest instructions [here](https://github.com/louisdewar/tutorial_web/blob/master/USAGE.md).

+You can also look at the [build script](./build.sh) in this repo or run `tutorial_web build --help` for some information on running the command.